|

 In effect, the proper sharpening process is not until the very end as what needs to be done first is to try and set the correct angle of the grind as near as possible to the desired final shape.
 I find that the three grades of Diamond stones are great for this, not just because they're so effective, but at the beginning at least, I hold the stone in my right hand and move it across the blade so I can see better what I'm doing.
 I'm also far more in control as I can change from a flat rub to a rocking motion at will.
 It's at the finishing stages that I lay the stone flat and move the blade over it.
 I go through all three Diamond stones until I'm satisfied I can move on to the final sharpening phase.

-The knife in question was one of the very first prototype that I rushed off that ended up severely tested in the field in temperatures down to -40 degrees!
+The knife in question was one of five prototypes that I rushed off that ended up severely tested in the field in temperatures down to -40 degrees!
 As can be seen the knife got a bit of a battering!
 The knife had a small secondary bevel originally, but was re-ground by hand to a flat V. As it turned out, it wasn't such a good idea on such a deep and shallow set grind of 13mm because there wasn't enough substance to back up the fine cutting edge.

-This was an important lesson learned from actually having to make do with the one knife under extreme conditions.
-As a consequence, the second batch of prototypes had a grind of 8mm making for a steeper angle and are thus better able to cope with tougher tasks.
+This was a very important lesson for me.
+Not just about the grind technicalities, but also about one's reliance on just the one small knife in extreme conditions.
+Anyway, as a consequence, the second batch had a grind of 8mm making for a steeper angle and were thus better able to cope with tougher tasks and/or misuse.
 But, even so, one can't expect that the one small knife to be better than having a two knife Puukko and Leuku combo.
-In my view, small knives for small jobs and big knives for bigger jobs.
+In my view, small knives for small jobs and big knives for bigger jobs and until someone can convince me otherwise, I'll stick to this principal!

 Frenchy 16th March 2007 www.customknivesandsticks.co.uk